 USE THE ACTIVE LINKS BELOW.

-Unless stated otherwise, the books mentioned below are in the LAFHL.
+Unless stated otherwise, the books mentioned below are in the LAFSL.
 Their Call Numbers are in parentheses.

 You must make a solid connection to your possible military ancestor before proceeding.
 Properly record all of your documentation.

 Identify the ancestors who might have been in the military and identify the war or time period.

 Contact all living descendants of your military ancestors using all means possible.
 Ask each of them if they know anyone else to contact.